Certification

 Independently Certified

 We strive to provide the most accurate information for each of our diamonds.
-Every diamond of 0.30cts and larger is independently graded by one of the major gemological laboratories - European Gemological Laboratory (EGL USA), Gemological Institute of America (GIA) and International Gemological Institute (IGI).
-Currently American Gem Society (AGS) does not grade synthetic diamonds.
+Every diamond of 0.30cts and larger is independently graded by one of the major gemological laboratories – International Gemological Institute (IGI), Gemological Institute of America (GIA) or European Gemological Laboratory (EGL USA).
+American Gem Society (AGS) does not offer reports for grown diamonds.

-We are commonly asked why we use EGL by default, and not GIA.
-EGL has been grading synthetic diamonds since 2001 and GIA since 2007.
-They are both reputable and reliable labs, with GIA commonly having a perception of being more strict for mined diamonds.
+We are commonly asked why we use IGI and EGL by default, and not GIA.
+They have all been grading synthetic diamonds for over a decade.
+They are all reputable and reliable labs, with GIA commonly having a perception of being more strict for mined diamonds.
 We have found the opposite to be true for synthetic diamonds, though are unsure as to the underlying reasons why.

 Two of the more important factors when considering a diamond are color and clarity.
-EGL grades based on the average color throughout the diamond, which most resembles the color you see when looking at it in person.
-GIA grades color based on the single darkest point in the diamond, most likely because mined colored diamonds are exponentially more expensive, the more color they have.
+GIA grades fancy color based on the single darkest point in the diamond, most likely because mined colored diamonds are exponentially more expensive, the more color they have.
 In early 2010, we sent the same batch of blue diamonds to both labs.
-In one example of color discrepancies, with three blues that are obviously different shades even to an untrained consumer, EGL graded them 'fancy light blue', 'fancy blue' and 'fancy intense blue' respectively, while GIA graded them all the same 'fancy intense blue'.
-We feel GIA's methodology does not provide the most accurate representation of color in the diamond, especially when buying online, without the ability to compare diamonds in-person side-by-side.
-On clarity, some diamonds were graded as VVS2 by EGL and "IF" by GIA, despite there being detectable inclusions at 10x magnification.
+In one example of color discrepancies, with three blues that are obviously different shades even to an untrained consumer, EGL graded them ‘fancy light blue’, ‘fancy blue’ and ‘fancy intense blue’ respectively, while GIA graded them all the same ‘fancy intense blue’.
+We feel GIA’s methodology does not provide the most accurate representation of color in the diamond.
+On clarity, some diamonds were graded as VVS2 by EGL and “IF” by GIA, despite there being detectable inclusions at 10x magnification.
 Others have come back as an EGL SI1 and a GIA VS2.
-On the printed report, GIA does not list the specific clarity 1 or 2, just the written name ("Very Slightly Included" instead of VS1 or VS2).
+On the printed report, GIA does not list the specific clarity 1 or 2, just the written name (“Very Slightly Included” instead of VS1 or VS2).

-For the diamonds we have sent to both labs, the objective measures come back essentially identical.
-The subjective properties have sometimes been identical, but when they are not, we have found GIA typically grades color darker and clarity more clean than EGL.
+For the diamonds we have sent to multiple labs, the objective measures come back essentially identical.
+The subjective properties have sometimes been identical, but when they are not, we have found GIA typically grades color darker and clarity more clean than EGL and IGI.

 Sample Certificates